apupier/docs-1/commands/bootstrap/README.md

 # Odo Pipelines Bootstrap Command

-Bootstrap command creates defualt environments for your initial application.
+Bootstrap command creates default environments for your initial application.
 It outputs resources yaml files, kustomization files, and Manifest.
 The following resources are written to filesystem.

-* CI/CD envrionment with pipelines and resources
+* CI/CD environment with pipelines and resources
 * ArgoCD environment
-* Dev envrionment with an applicatin/service
+* Dev environment with an application/service
 * Stage environment

 ```shell